-Most tourists and visitors to Egypt can obtain an entry visa at any of the major airports or ports of entry.
-All foreigners arriving in Egypt should have a valid passport (with at least 6 months left before expiry) to get an entry visa.
+Depending on your nationality you can either obtain your entry visa at any of the major egyptian airports or ports of entry.
+All foreigners arriving in Egypt should have a valid passport (validity at least 6 months after visa expiry) to get an entry visa.

 The visa can also be obtained from Egyptian Diplomatic and Consular Missions abroad.
-The cost of one entry visa for all nationalities is 15US$.
-Some of nationality need obtain visa prior arrival.
-For more information check on Egypt Embassy home page www.egypt.embassyhomepage.com
+The cost of one entry visa for all nationalities is $15 US. (at time of writting)

 Currency / Exchange rate / Banking

 The Egyptian Pound (LE) consists of 100 piasters (pt).
-Currency comes in the following denominations: 50pt and 1LE (coins and notes) + 5LE, 10LE, 20LE, 50LE, 100LE & 200LE notes.
+Currency comes in the following denominations: 50pt and 1LE (coins and notes) + 5LE, 10LE, 20LE, 50LE, 100LE and 200LE notes.
 There is a severe shortage of small change.
 Egyptian pounds (EGP or LE).
 Pounds Sterling, US Dollars and Euros are easily exchanged.
-You can obtain Egyptian Pounds (LE) at any major bank or your hotel.
-The exchange rate fluctuates frequently;
+You can obtain Egyptian Pounds (LE) at any major bank or at your hotel.

 Banks are open from Sunday to Thursday, from 9 – 14:00.
 Some banks in Cairo also open for a few hours in the evening.
 Bureau de change and moneychangers are generally open throughout the course of the day and evening.

 Tipping is an accepted part of life in Egypt and will be expected by drivers, guides and other people who look after you or offer you some service during your trip.
-That having been said there is not the same request for tips at every turn that you encounter in some of the other countries of the region.
 In up market restaurants a tip of 10% is normally expected, whilst in smaller and cheaper establishments anything from 1 – 5 LE is about right.
 Ultimately the above suggestions are nothing more than guidelines.
 Tipping is discretionary, but it is also is an accepted part of culture.

-Egypt is one hours ahead of Greenwich Mean Time (GMT).
-They don’t have Daylight saving time more.
+Egypt is one hour ahead of Greenwich Mean Time (GMT).
+There is no Daylight saving time.

-We would advise you to bring a supply of any medicines that you take regularly, and bring the prescription too.
-Feel safe in the knowledge that in the unlikely event of serious trouble, your hotel or cruise boat staff will find, and provide, a doctor for you instantly.
+We would advise you to bring a supply of any medication that you take regularly and bring your prescription too.
+Feel safe in the knowledge that in the unlikely event of serious trouble, your hotel or cruise boat staff will find and provide a doctor for you instantly.

 Tourists are often advised not to eat the many fresh fruits or vegetables; but this means missing out on some of the best taste sensations you will ever have!
 In Egypt, it is safe to eat fruit and vegetables, as long as the food has been washed correctly!
-You will find that any good hotel or cruise boat will wash them before cooking, so don't worry!
-Avoid eating them in really cheap places or local outlets, if you wish to eat local food, stick with Falafel, or what Egyptians called Taa'mmia, preferably from a known place such as the restaurants on the streets of Downtown.
+You can be sure that sanitary measures are strictly observed in the reputed hotels and restaurants, so don't worry!
+Avoid eating them in really cheap places or local outlets and if you wish to eat local food, stick with Falafel, or what Egyptians called Taa'mmia, preferably from a known place such as the restaurants on the streets of Downtown.
 Taa'mmia is very cheap, very safe and a very tasty food.

 Water & Electricity